Product Post, Sensor

 How to Mount Ultrasonic Sensor on Servo Motor

-You need to know how to mount an ultrasonic sensor on a servo motor.
-All you need is four wires, but you can use one if you have only two.
-You can use a cable tie to hold the servo motor and sensor wires to a servo stand.
-You need to connect the SG90 servo motor with ultrasonic sensor using the male-to-female jumper wire.
+You must know how to mount an ultrasonic sensor on a servo motor.
+You need only four wires, but you can use one if you have only two.
+A cable tie can hold the servo motor and sensor wires to a servo stand.
+You must connect the SG90 servo motor with ultrasonic sensor using the male to female jumper wires.
 Once you have completed this step, you can mount the ultrasonic sensor with a servo motor.

 Ultrasonic sensor with servo motor

-Once you have everything you need, you can attach the sensor to a servo motor.
+Once you have everything, you can attach the sensor to a servo motor.
 To do this, you’ll need a special bracket for the sensor.
 You can find one to buy on the Internet.
 But if you want, you can make one yourself.
 You need a servo motor and a certain kind of cable.
-The sensors have one type of connector, so make sure to choose the right kind of bracket that works with the servo motor.
+The sensors have one connector type, so choose the right bracket that works with the servo motor.

 The ultrasonic sensor mounting bracket comes with Velcro dots to secure the servo.
 Since the bracket permits angle adjustments, it shouldn’t pose significant complexity for a beginner.
 Nevertheless, if you possess knowledge of mounting servos and ultrasonic sensors, you can leverage this guide to initiate your project.
 You can also add a sounder to the Arduino to make the alarm more audible.